ImpostorKeanu/BruteLoops/README.md

 __See the [example](https://github.com/arch4ngel/brute_loops/wiki/A-Brief-Example) page in the wiki for a brief walkthrough.__

+# Dependencies

+BruteLoops requires __Python3.7__ and [SQLAlchemy 1.3.0](https://www.sqlalchemy.org/), the latter of which can be obtained via pip and the requirements.txt file in this repository: `python3.7 -m pip install -r requirements.txt`

 # Features

 - Protocol Agnostic - So long as a Python function or callable object can be written for a target protocol, this library provides the basic looping logic.
+- Though inputs are supplied via input files, an SQLite database is used to support all brute force attacks, allowing BruteLoops to use SQL while selecting usernames to target during execution of the brute force attack -- thus providing you the ability finely tune attacks
 - Multiprocessing Support
 - Timing Configuration - BruteLoops currently provides two timing configurations to avoid locking user accounts:
   - `authentication_jitter` - A range of time a given process will sleep between authentication attempts